ESA compresses static resources to reduce transfer sizes and speed up page loading.

 -

-If the response from the origin server includes the
+If the origin server response includes the

 Content-Encodingheader, ESA does not apply compression. -

-If the response from the origin server contains the
+If the origin server response contains the

 cache-control: no-transformHTTP header, ESA does not apply compression.